KrtiT/semPy/README.md

 * **Igolkina A. Anna** - *Supervisor* - [iganna](https://github.com/iganna) - Engineer, SPbPU

 ## License
-This project is licensed under the GPL License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.